redux-form/redux-form/docs/MigrationGuide.md

 Sync validation is exactly the same as in `v5`.
 The only small difference is that if you are using ImmutableJS, the `values` given to your sync validation function will be an an `Immutable.Map`.
-The errors returned, however, should be a in a plain JS object, like always.
+The errors returned, however, should be a plain JS object, like always.

 ## Initialization with `initialValues`